-The final grade of the subject will be obtained by adding the grade obtained in the written exams (they suppose 65% of the final mark) and practical knowledge exams (they account for 35% of the final mark).
+The final grade of the subject will be obtained by adding the grade obtained in the theoretical knowledge exams (they suppose 65% of the final mark) and practical knowledge exams (they account for 35% of the final mark).
+Students that do not reach the required mark thresholds in theoretical and/or practical knowledge exams will fail the subject.